Skip to main content

 The game's graphics are reminiscent of older titles from 2010, likely due to the demanding rendering of two rooms simultaneously, similar to mechanics in Dishonored 2, which results in significant performance issues.

-• “The graphics may resemble those from a game released in 2010, but that's likely due to the game's ability to render two rooms simultaneously, similar to Dishonored 2, which can lead to significant performance issues.”
+• “The graphics may resemble those from a 2010 game, but that's likely due to the game rendering two rooms simultaneously, similar to Dishonored 2, which can lead to significant performance issues.”

 • “The graphics look like they belong in a game from 2010, likely because this game is rendering two rooms simultaneously, similar to Dishonored 2, which causes significant performance issues.”